 Once a decision has been made, we expect everyone to commit to it.
 Reasonable people can and will disagree.
 We do not expect you to cheerlead every decision made by others.
 But we do expect you to commit to it and not undermine it.

 If you feel particularly strongly and would like to fight against a decision, you are encouraged to talk to the decision maker 1:1, or escalate it to senior leadership.
-If all else fails and this is a deal breaker for you, we encourage you to follow your conscience and leave the team.
+If all else fails and this is a deal breaker for you, we understand and will not hold it against you for leaving.
 But staying with the company and undermining a decision that has been made, undermining the person who made the decision, publicly lobbying against it, or fomenting dissent, is not acceptable.

 People with an “employee” mindset passively do what they are told.
 And they use the full extent of the budget and time they are given.
 This is not the mindset we want at our company.

 We want everyone, especially managers, to have an ownership mindset.
 As owners, we want everyone to: